 Our positive attitude towards anything starts with positive thinking and a positive mindset.
 In fact, we can think of positive thinking as a mental attitude.
 It helps us to look forward to good and favorable results.
 Here are some proven benefits of a positive attitude.

-Related: For more positive vibes, check our compilations of happiness quotes and mindset quotes.
+Related: Check our compilations of happiness quotes and mindset quotes for more good vibes.

 Our positive or negative thoughts and attitudes can impact our hearts.
 One study sought to identify the possible benefits of a positive attitude in patients diagnosed with heart disease1.